Pose Estimation of a Thruster-Driven Bioinspired Multi-Link Robot: EXPERIMENTAL RESULTS

 \subsection{Model Validation}

+The models from Section~\ref{sec:model} were validated on the \mbox{LandSalp} platform by executing the gaits derived in~\cite{Yang2025-ja}.
+We selected the forward motion gait as a representative example because it balances position displacement, shape motion, and thrust magnitude, making it well-suited for evaluation and demonstrating the performance of the proposed methods in nontrivial scenarios.
+The forward gait produces forward translation at a rate of $3$ cm per cycle, with a period of $6$ seconds, while maintaining a nominal configuration of zero joint angles.
+Snapshots of the forward gait executed on LandSalp are shown in Fig.~\ref{fig:experiment_diagram}.

-The collected data were post-processed prior to analysis.
+The collected data were post-processed before analysis.
 The motion capture system provided the configuration states of the robot, from which velocities and accelerations were approximated using groupwise finite differences~\cite{Yang2025-ja}.
-To mitigate the high-frequency noise introduced by numerical differentiation, we applied a low-pass filter to the measured trajectories.
+To mitigate the high-frequency noise introduced by numerical differentiation, a low-pass filter was applied to the measured trajectories.
 Similarly, the gyroscope signals were low-pass filtered to suppress sensor noise.
-The choice of filter cutoffs was informed by the executed gait frequency and the measured noise characteristics, exploiting the fact that the system operates in an overdamped regime and starts and ends at rest.
+The choice of filter cutoff frequencies was informed by the executed gait frequency and the measured noise characteristics, exploiting the fact that the system operates in an overdamped regime and starts and ends at rest.

-The drag parameters used in the filter dynamics were identified from experimental training data via linear regression with physical consistency constraints, following the methods in~\cite{Yang2025-ja}.
-The left and middle panels of Fig.~\ref{fig:model_eval} validate the dynamic model by comparing its prediction of passive configuration velocity—given shape measurements from motion capture and the applied control input—with the velocity measured by motion capture during the forward motion experiment.
+The drag parameters \eqref{eq:drag_param} in the dynamics model \eqref{eq:q_dot} were identified from post-processed experimental training data via linear regression with physical consistency constraints, following the methods in~\cite{Yang2025-ja}.
+The left and middle panels of Fig.~\ref{fig:model_eval} validate the dynamics model by comparing its prediction of passive configuration velocity—given shape measurements from motion capture and the applied control input—with the velocity measured by motion capture during the forward motion experiment.
 The data were averaged over all cycles, and shaded regions indicate the standard deviations across cycles.
 The model’s predictions capture the dominant trends in both position and shape velocities.
 Predictions of position velocity are more accurate than those of shape velocity; the latter exhibit second-order effects resembling spring-like behavior from the harness on the robot, which are beyond the scope of the first-order model.
 Nevertheless, the model accurately reproduces the primary trends in joint velocities.